bluwy/publint/CONTRIBUTING.md

 ## Testing

-You can run the unit tests with `pnpm test` in the root or `pkg` directory.
+You can run the unit tests with `pnpm test` in the root or `packages/publint` directory.

 ## Pull requests